kpgalligan/android-orm-benchmark-updated/README.md

 The benchmark runs the following tasks:

 - CREATE_DB - Creation of database structure
-- WRITE_DATA - Writing X number of records
+- WRITE_DATA - Writing 1000 'user' objects and 10000 'message' objects
-- READ_DATA - Read the whole table data
+- READ_DATA - Read all 10000 'message' objects in the table
-- READ_INDEXED - Read an indexed field
+- READ_INDEXED - Read an indexed field (the 5000th 'message' in the table)
-- READ_SEARCH - Query limited amount of records that matches a search term
+- READ_SEARCH - Query the first 100 rows that matches a search term (using LIKE)
 - DROP_DB - Drop database strucuture

+Each task is run 5 times, and the application reports the average time for each in milliseconds.

 ##Sample Output

-Building and running the ORM-Benchmark project produces the output below.
+Building and running the ORM-Benchmark project produces output similar to that below.

 - The times are in milliseconds.
 - The results are shown on the device and are also logged to Logcat.

-- An "M" in front of the test shows the in-memory result so you can compare it to the on disk database.
-- The results below are for running the tests on a Nexus 4 on 20th Dec 2013.
+The results below combine the in-memory database results with the on disk database results side by side.
+They are from a Nexus 4 on 20th Dec 2013, and we've put an "M" in front of the tests for the in-memory results.

 <pre>
 Task CREATE_DB